jundalisay/superb/content/en/social/economics/principles/part-2/chapter-05.md

 - After a month, the lockdown is eased and the father is able to buy a vehicle (material progress) to be able to bring more food with less effort, which then leads to spoiled kids.
 - Poor families have limited space as tiny houses (environmental limits) preventing the accumulation of food, which reduces the probability of having spoiled kids.

-Pantrynomics uses its own [Effort theory of value](/social/economics/principles/effort-theory-of-value) instead of Marginal pricing theory of Economics Through this tool, the policymakers of a society, whether a father of a house, or a prime minister of a country, can choose the right policy from their arsenal in order to create a desired outcome.
+Superphysics uses its own [Effort theory of value](/social/economics/principles/effort-theory-of-value) instead of Marginal pricing theory of Economics Through this tool, the policymakers of a society, whether a father of a house, or a prime minister of a country, can choose the right policy from their arsenal in order to create a desired outcome.
 Do they increase limits to prevent externalities?
 Or do they subsidize technology and reduce limits to create progress and growth?

 ## Singularized Demand and Supply, with Deadweight loss and Material gain